-This data sharing is necessary to enable us to deliver a contractual service of repairs and maintenance as set out in our Tenancy Agreements and is carried out through the lawful basis of ‘to fulfil the requirements of a contract’ under Article 6 of the ‘GDPR’.
+This data sharing is necessary to enable us to deliver a contractual service of repairs and maintenance as set out in our Tenancy Agreements.
 Teign Housing has obtained the necessary assurances from the subsidiary by way of a Data Sharing Agreement that they will handle personal tenant data as per their responsibilities set out by the ‘GDPR’.
 Any complaints or queries relating to the way that personal information has been handled by the subsidiary company should be reported directly to Teign Housing’s Data Protection Officer by emailing firstname.lastname@example.org.

 CCTV surveillance is in use across some of Teign Housing’s estates and communal areas in the interest of resident safety, for the prevention of crime and for the protection of Teign Housing property.
-This is in the legitimate and vital interests of Teign Housing and our residents.
 Appropriate signage will be provided in all areas that are covered by CCTV surveillance to inform the public of its presence.
 Images captured by CCTV may be shared if required by law or if in the public interest with agencies including the Police and with solicitors for investigations into any criminal or anti-social activity carried out on Teign Housing property.
 CCTV images will be stored securely in accordance with Teign Housing’s Data Retention Policy.
 CCTV is also in use within the grounds and offices of our head office building for the same purposes as mentioned above.

 Online Job Applications